Christy L. Haynes

 Co-founder and CEO of Partners in Food Solutions

 Jeff Dykstra currently serves as the Co-Founder and CEO of Partners in Food Solutions, a consortium of leading global food companies, including General Mills, Cargill, DSM, Buhler and The Hershey Company.
 These companies are committed to improving food security and nutrition and economic development throughout Africa by sharing the knowledge and expertise of their employees with small and growing food companies (more than 700 to date).
 All of this made possible through a lauded public/private partnership with USAID.

 Jeff’s career has included numerous business development, marketing and communication roles at both large, global businesses and nonprofits.
-His current work is shaped by having spent half his career in business and the other half in international development (including time living and working with his family both in Zambia and Kenya), leading to a unique and practical understanding of how both of these sectors can benefit from the other and accomplish great things toget
+His current work is shaped by having spent half his career in business and the other half in international development (including time living and working in Zambia and Kenya), leading to a unique and practical understanding of how both of these sectors can benefit from the other and accomplish great things together.

 Author + mental health proactivitist